sdr-x/sdr-x.github.io/_posts/2014-11-02-test rtlsdr hackRF and bladeRF in VMware virtual machine (虚拟机内使用软件无线电).md

 tags:  LTE TD-LTE SDR Cell-Search Cell-Scanner rtlsdr hackRF bladeRF VMware Virtual-Machine
 ---

+(Latest update: hackrf can be used smoothly in Ubuntu VMware under Mac OS)

 test some cases to see if rtlsdr hackRF and bladeRF can work in virtual machine smoothly.

 rtlsdr dongle and bladeRF work well in virtual machine for this [LTE Cell Scanner](https://github.com/JiaoXianjun/LTE-Cell-Scanner),